-This marketing statistic proves that even with the rise of social media and new content platforms, email is not close to obsoletion.
+This marketing statistic proves that even with the rise of social media and new content platforms, email is nowhere near obsolete.
 As a marketer, as part of your efforts to keep your company relevant, email marketing strategy is essential to its ROI growth.

-1. Create a healthy email list
+1. Create a Healthy E-mail List

 Did you know that a third of consumers have visited a website or made a purchase by just seeing an email?
 This means that if the consumer didn't read your email in full, only seeing the subject line or first sentence might be enough to trigger the desired action you want.

 Grabbing the reader’s attention in the first few seconds is the reason why you should take time to develop your subject line.
 This is a must.
-Your email’s subject line is a good indicator of the overall success and health of your email. it's what convinces the subscriber whether or not to click open your email and read it.
+Your email’s subject line is a good indicator of the overall success and health of your email.
+It's what convinces the subscriber whether or not to click open your email and read it.

-3. Create a cadence strategy
+3. Create a Cadence Strategy

 Now, let's think about how frequently you want to send out emails or, in other words, how to develop a cadence strategy for your email campaign.
 Even though the amount of content you'll be sending will ultimately be dependent on the actions the consumer takes, you need to hit the once-a-month mark as a bare minimum.
 Instead of picking a random date and time to send out emails to your subscribers, think about what is upcoming for your company.
 From there, develop an email content marketing calendar that highlights events, promotions, and other interesting content.